Relationship Issues

 Help for Dating After Divorce

 One of the things we learn early in life is how to press on when things go sideways and don’t work out as expected.
 These lessons are learned as we first learn how to walk, communicate, ride a bicycle, or work through math problems.
 As we grow older, we learn this through relationship conflict and even loss of loved ones.
 These hardships don’t destroy you if you embrace them and take them in stride.
 They can help forge your emotional and psychological resilience.
 All this is a roundabout way of saying that when you’ve gone through something as life-changing as a divorce, whether that divorce was acrimonious or civil, there is life beyond it.
 Part of what life holds after a divorce is the possibility of dating and entering another committed relationship with someone.
+Frisco Christian Counseling can help guide you through this transition, offering support as you heal and prepare for new relationships.
 How does divorce affect a person?
 It may be tempting to get back on the horse as soon as possible after a divorce and to start dating again.
 However, the loss of a loved one through divorce is a loss, and loss affects people in profound ways.
 Sometimes, that loss can surprise you by moving you to tears, or even to anger.
 This is grief working its way through you as you process what you’ve been through.
 In addition to grief, divorce also affects you by altering your living situation as well as your economic status in many cases.
 You may have had two incomes and one household to maintain, but a divorce can be expensive and splits the family’s income between two households.
-This is to say nothing of the challenge of changing your life trajectory because of the divorce, or the feelings of embarrassment, guilt, or regret that may surface.
-Depending on if you’re the one who initiated the divorce or the recipient [...]
+This is to say nothing of the challenge of changing your life trajectory because of the divorce, or the feelings of [...]

 Comments Off on Help for Dating After Divorce